YichiZhang98/DTML/README.md

 This is the repository of '[Dual-Task Mutual Learning for Semi-Supervised Medical Image Segmentation](https://arxiv.org/abs/2103.04708)'.

-The code and trained models will be publicly available soon.

     @inproceedings{zhang2021dual,
          title={Dual-Task Mutual Learning for Semi-Supervised Medical Image Segmentation},